FAQS

 There are 2 major benefits of receiving a 501(C)(3) exemption:

-2. Becoming exempt under 501C3 could allow donors, who make contributions to your organization, to deduct this expense on their personal tax returns.
-This makes it much more attractive to donate to your organization as now potential donors receive an individual benefit for doing so.
+2. Becoming exempt under 501C3 could allow donors who contribute to your organization to deduct this expense from their personal tax returns.
+This would make it much more attractive to donate to your organization, as potential donors would now receive an individual benefit for doing so.

 How long does the 501(C)(3) application process take?

-The processing time for us to complete and file the application typically ranges 1-2 business days from the time all information is received from you.
+The processing time for us to complete and file the application typically ranges from 1-2 business days from the time we receive all information from you.

-The IRS then takes anywhere from 3 weeks to 12 weeks to hear back depending on the type of application that is submitted.
+The IRS then takes 3 to 12 weeks to hear back, depending on the type of application submitted.

 You can check to see the status online directly with the IRS at https://apps.irs.gov/app/eos/

-For the 990 series, why should I work with 501(c)(3) Center Inc instead of filing on my own?
+For the 990 series, why should I work with the 501(c)(3) Center instead of filing on my own?

 There are quite a few benefits to working with our company:

-1. Organizations can’t go back and file past years Form 990ns on the IRS’s website.
-They must file through an e-file provider to do so and 501(c)(3) Center is one such authorized IRS e-file provider.
+1. Organizations can’t go back and file past years’ Form 990ns on the IRS’s website.
+To do so, they must file through an e-file provider, and 501(c)(3) Center is one such authorized IRS e-file provider.

 2. We send annual reminders to our clients regarding filing requirements.
-This makes sure you are up to date on all your federal filings.
-Additionally, since reminders are sent every year, if there is a change in officers for the organization , the reminder may actually be pivotal to the newest officer who may not be aware of the filing requirement or how to do so.
+This ensures that you are up to date on all your federal filings.
+Additionally, since reminders are sent every year, if the organization’s officers change, the reminder may be pivotal to the newest officer, who may not be aware of the filing requirement or how to do so.

-3. We have found that some organizations were unsure of how to file the form on their own and we have made a more streamlined process for them that also means not having to research the requirements as well as not having to create a user login with the IRS in regards to the 990n.
+3. We found that some organizations were unsure of how to file the form on their own, so we have made it more streamlined for them.
+This also means not having to research the requirements or create a user login with the IRS regarding the 990n.

-4. With you 501(C)(3) Center, Inc. you are getting a complete free of worry mindset that your filing is done correctly and timely.
+4. With 501(C)(3) Center, you are getting a worry-free mindset that your filing is done correctly and promptly.

-5. When filing the 990n not all organizations remember to make a copy of the filing as the IRS gives only one opportunity to print this.
-We make sure this is done and will have a record of this on file for you at your request.
+5. Not all organizations remember to make a copy of the filing when filing the 990n, as the IRS gives only one opportunity to print this.
+We ensure this is done and will have a record on file for you at your request.

 What are the most common types of 501(c)(3) organizations?

-In order apply for reinstatement please fill out the checklist noted on the home page under the 3 step process.
-Once this is completed and we submit the reinstatement application to the IRS you can check your status at https://apps.irs.gov/app/eos/
+To apply for reinstatement, please complete the checklist on the home page under the 3-step process.
+Once this is completed and we submit the reinstatement application to the IRS, you can check your status at https://apps.irs.gov/app/eos/

-Are you required to submit your forms with 501c3 Center?
+Are you required to submit your forms to the 501c3 Center?

-No you may file directly with the IRS for 990 and 501c3 application or with your State for Solicitation of Contributions applications.
-We are a 3rd party filing company not to be confused with any local government agency or the IRS.
+No, you may file directly with the IRS for 990 and 501c3 applications or with your State for Solicitation of Contributions applications.
+We are a third-party filing company, not to be confused with any local government agency or the IRS.

 What are the fees for using your service?